ANCIR/grano/docs/index.rst

 A toolkit for understanding networks
 ------------------------------------

-Grano is not intended as a stand-alone solution to analyze all of these types of structures.
+``grano`` is not intended as a stand-alone solution to analyze all of these types of structures.
 Rather, the software can be seen as a building block that can help to build bespoke interfaces that ideally match the domain that needs to be explored.
-To support the analysis of such structures, grano provides a set of services:
+To support the analysis of such structures, ``grano`` provides a set of services:

 * A basic network data store with custom configurable schemata for any use